dreamos82/uwm/README.md

 and then you can move between X instances using Ctrl + Alt + Fx

-where backgroundimage is an optional argument, and specify the image to be loaded as screen background.
 If you don't specify it, a default color will be choosed.

 (Using that command a new X instance will be launched, and you don't need to close the running server)